Getting Started with FME Form: Working with Databases

 With the database connection created, we can now access the database tables.
 Still in the Add Reader dialog, click on Parameters.

-A reader feature type object has been added to the canvas and represents the Employees table.
+A reader feature type object has been added to the canvas, representing the Employees table.
 Readers create a feature type for each table or layer in the source dataset you wish to read.

 4. Add a Transformer

 Transformers are the building blocks within a workspace to manipulate data, and each has a specific function.
-We will use a Tester transformer to filter the data.
+You can add a transformer in multiple ways, similar to readers:

 5. Modify Transformer Parameters

 The Tester transformer filters data based on conditional statements.
-A conditional statement of status = Inactive will be created to filter for the inactive employees at the company.
+To filter for the employees who are still active at the company, a conditional statement of Status = Inactive will be created.

 Double-click anywhere on the Tester transformer to open the parameters.
-Click in the red box below Left Value in the Tester parameters to expose the selection options.
+Click on the red box below the Left Value in the Tester parameters to expose the selection options.

-Next, click in the box under Right Value; the selection options will appear but can be ignored, as we will manually enter a value.
-In the Right Value box, type Inactive.
-Notice that after clicking in the Right Value box, the Operator changed to = (equals); this is the default operator.
-The Operator can be changed by clicking on the =, which will open a drop-down menu.
+Next, click in the box under Right Value; the selection options will appear, but can be ignored, as we will manually enter a value.
+In the Right Value box, type Active.
+Notice that after clicking the Right Value box, the Operator changed to = (equals); this is the default operator.
+The Operator can be changed by clicking the =, which will open a drop-down menu.
 The conditional test has been set up.
 Click OK to confirm the Tester parameters.

 6. Run Workspace

 We have authored the workspace to read the data and filter for Inactive employees, but we still need to run the workspace.
 On the top toolbar (ribbon), click the green Run button.
-Clicking Run will trigger the workspace to read and process the data through any transformers.
+Ensure that Enable Data Caching is checked.
+Clicking Run will trigger the workspace to read and process the data through transformers.

-After clicking Run, a Translation Parameter Value dialog will pop up; this is where any user-defined parameters can be modified.
-We do not need to make any changes at this time; click Run to continue.
+After clicking Run, a Translation Parameter Value dialog will open; this is where any user-defined parameters can be modified.
+We do not need to make any changes now; click Run to continue.

 7. View Output Data in Visual Preview

-After initiating the workspace to run, data will flow through the workspace.
-The numbers on the connection lines represent the number of features it is transporting, and the number on each output port is the number of features that is output.
-The Translation Log will also open; this can be ignored for now.
+The Translation Log will also open; you can ignore it for now.
 A feature in FME is a single row in a table.
 Click on the green eye icon on the Tester Passed output port to open the data in the Visual Preview window.
+To learn more about viewing data in FME, see Data Inspection in FME.

-Visual Preview is the data viewer within FME Workbench.
-There is also an external application to view data called FME Data Inspector.
-In the Visual Preview window, you will see the Tester_Passed table containing all employees with an Inactive status.
+Data Preview (formerly Visual Preview) is the data viewer within FME Workbench.
+There is also an external application, FME Data Inspector, that allows users to view data.
+In the Visual Preview window, you will see the Tester_Passed table, which contains all employees with an Inactive status.
 Inspecting the Failed output port would display all of the Active employees.

 8. Add a Writer

-On the top menu bar, click on Writers to open the drop-down menu, then select Add Writer.
+On the top menu bar, click Build, then select Add Writer.

 Click and drag from the arrow on the Tester Passed output port to the red arrow on the Inactive writer feature type to connect it.